 - Check the gas supply.
 If the electricity supply is present and correct, it may be that there's no gas coming to your oven which is causing your gas oven to not light.
 If your cooker has gas hobs as well as a gas oven, there's an easy way to check this: simply fire up one of your hobs.
 If the hobs are working fine, it means there's something wrong inside the oven itself; if the hobs won't ignite either, it's probably an issue with the gas supply.
 Check your gas isolation valve to make sure the supply is actually on, then check that there are kinks or obstructions in the gas line itself.

 - Buy a new ignition generator.
 If your gas oven still won't light after you've verified that there's nothing wrong with the electricity and gas supplies, the most likely explanation is that you need a new spark generator.
-These can be purchased from our Ignition Generators & Switches department.
+Click the button below to browse our Ignition Generators & Switches department: Check Out Our Range Of Ignition Generators & Switches

 Good luck with your oven-fixing efforts, and remember not to attempt any repairs yourself if you're unsure of what you're doing.
 When in doubt, always call a professional - it's safer and far less likely to result in further oven malfunctions!